 - Does your farm participate in any of the following farm management plans or programs?
 Select all plans and programs that apply.
 If you don't participate in any, select N/A.

-- Annual Nutrient Management Plan
+- o Annual Nutrient Management Plan

 - Beef Quality Assurance

 - Environmental Quality Assurance (EQA)

 - Environmental Quality Incentives Program (EQIP)

 - Farm Energy Audits

 - Farmers Assuring Responsible Management TM (FARM)

-- Green Star Farm Initiative
+- o Green Star Farm Initiative

 - o Minnesota Agricultural Water Quality Certification Program

-- o Organic System Plan
+- Organic System Plan

 - Pork Quality Assurance

 - Regular Soil Testing

-- o USDA Natural Resources Conservation Service Programs
+- USDA Natural Resources Conservation Service Programs

 - Other (list below)

 - N/A

 - o If you participate in any other farm management plans or programs, list them here:

-- Describe your farm's participation and how the project contributes to the implementation of a farm management plan or program or leads to greater success in an existing program.
+- Describe your farm's participation in a farm management plan or program and how the project contributes to the implementation of a plan or program or leads to greater success in an existing program?
 (500 characters, including spaces)